Summary of outcomes

 Provisions governing trade in energy can be found across the modernized agreement.
 This includes disciplines and provisions in the areas of national treatment and market access, rules of origin, customs and trade facilitation, and cross-border trade in services and investment.

 Importantly, the agreement no longer includes what was referred to as the energy “proportionality clause” – which had placed certain limitations on the ability of Parties to constrain the export of energy products.
 The lack of a proportionality clause in the new agreement is a reflection of the overall high level of energy security present in the North American market today.

 Canada and the U.S. will retain access to each other’s procurement markets, including at the sub-federal level, through their obligations under the World Trade Organization’s Agreement on Government Procurement (GPA).
 The government procurement obligations between Mexico and Canada will be provided under the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).

-Parties agreed to an updated, comprehensive chapter on intellectual property, with obligations on copyright and related rights, trademarks, geographical indications, industrial designs, patents, data protection for pharmaceutical and agricultural chemical products, trade secrets, and intellectual property rights enforcement.
+Parties agreed to an updated, comprehensive chapter on intellectual property (IP), with obligations on copyright and related rights, trademarks, geographical indications, industrial designs, patents, data protection for pharmaceutical and agricultural chemical products, trade secrets and IP rights enforcement.

-- A general term of copyright protection of “life plus 70 years” for works of authorship (Canada currently has a term of “life plus 50 years”).
+- The modernized agreement will require changes to Canada’s current IP legal and policy framework in certain areas, such as requiring parties to provide a general term of copyright protection of “life plus 70 years” for works of authorship (Canada currently has a term of “life plus 50 years”)

-- Canada has a transition period of 5 years on data protection for biologic drugs, and 2.5 years on term of protection for copyright, following the entry into force of the agreement to implement these obligations.
+Canada has transition periods of 2.5 years and 4.5 years, respectively, following the entry into force of the agreement to implement these obligations.